JohannesKonings/JohannesKonings.github.io/websites/astro/src/content/infoSlsManagementGovernance/issue-0001/index.md

 ---
-title: Issue 1 - placeholder
+title: Issue 1 - AWS Application Manager and New CloudWatch Features
 date: "2025-01-01 06:00:00"
 published: true
-summary: placeholder summary
+summary: This issue covers AWS Application Manager and new features in Amazon CloudWatch launched at re:invent.
 tags:
   - tbd
 ---